Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Introduction and main results

+More broadly, non-exchangeable mean-field limits and entropy methods have been developed for graph, graphon, and heterogeneous interaction structures; see, e.g., \cite{delattre2016note,oliveira2019interacting,lucon2020quenched,bet2020weakly,bayraktar2020graphon,jabin2021mean,jabin2024dense,lacker2024quantitative,zhou2025non}.
+In particular, Lacker--Yeung--Zhou~\cite{lacker2024quantitative} develop a general subset-entropy framework for non-exchangeable diffusions.
+The present paper takes a different direction tailored to the lower-triangular setting: we exploit the exact causality of \eqref{eq:seqSDE} to obtain a direct increment-by-increment entropy decomposition and the sharp pointwise scale \(R_i(T)\lesssim (i-1)^{-1}\).
+When specialized to lower-triangular sequential matrices, general non-exchangeable estimates recover propagation-of-chaos information at a more aggregate scale; the additional information here is the particle-by-particle entropy profile, together with its tail-block and empirical-measure consequences.

+At the fluctuation level, Shkolnikov and Yeung~\cite{shkolnikovyeung2026universal} recently proved a universal central limit theorem for non-exchangeable diffusions with matrix-valued interaction strengths under structural denseness and column-sum assumptions; the limiting Gaussian SPDE is the same as in the classical exchangeable mean-field case \cite{wang2023gaussian}.
+The lower-triangular model considered here lies in a different regime from this dense-matrix universality theory.
+For the uniform lower-triangular weights

+the column sums diverge logarithmically with the system size, so the model is not covered by frameworks requiring uniform column-sum control.
+Moreover, at the central-limit scale, the sequential structure remains visible: the Gaussian limit is different from the classical exchangeable case; see the follow-up work~\cite{WangZhaoSequentialFluctuations}.

-Our main results are twofold: \begin{enumerate} \item \textbf{Quantitative relative entropy estimates.} We prove that the incremental relative entropy of the $i$-th particle decays at the optimal rate $(i-1)^{-1}$, and summation along the index yields a global entropy bound of logarithmic order $\sum_{i=2}^N (i-1)^{-1}\sim \log N$ on the path space. \item \textbf{Fluctuation limit and directed feedback.} Beyond the law of large numbers, we derive the fluctuation limit.
-A distinctive feature of the sequential structure is the appearance of a factor $2$ in the linear feedback term of the limiting SPDE, reflecting an accumulation mechanism specific to the directed interaction. \end{enumerate}
+The mathematical challenge is that the sequential system is non-exchangeable: the loss of exchangeability breaks the usual tagged-particle symmetry, while the directed interaction creates a non-uniform dependence profile along the index.
+The main point of the paper is that this non-uniformity can be measured sharply by incremental relative entropy.
+Our main results are twofold: \begin{enumerate} \item \emph{Quantitative incremental relative entropy estimates.} We prove that the incremental relative entropy of the \(i\)-th particle decays at the sharp rate \((i-1)^{-1}\).
+Summing along the index yields a global path-space entropy bound of logarithmic order \(\log N\), and the same estimates imply quantitative propagation of chaos for tail blocks. \item \emph{Sharp empirical convergence.} We prove that the empirical measure of the whole sequential system converges to the McKean--Vlasov law at the canonical \(N^{-1/2}\) scale in negative Sobolev norms.
+This estimate removes the logarithmic loss that one would obtain by using only the global entropy bound. \end{enumerate}